 We have an extensive track record of providing valuable support to rural development and urban infrastructure assistance programmes around the world

-Our services include project design, project management, operational reviews, value chain analysis, market development and risk management.
+Our services include investment analysis, public-private partnerships, project/facilities design, project management and risk management.

 We have also been involved in urban planning and renewable energy projects.

 ♦ Managing the rehabilitation and upgrade of Koronivia Research Station, a state-owned research farm in Fiji, between 2016 and 2019, including the design, procurement and construction of a comprehensive capital works programme – from roading and drainage upgrades to pasture development.

 ♦ Training and mentoring staff at a state-owned power company in Bamyan Province, Afghanistan, to ensure they had sufficient capabilities to maintain and operate a 1.0-megawatt solar power generation facility, with associated distribution lines, as part of the Bamyan Renewable Energy Project (2014-2017).